Paul Brown: Massillon Tigers

 In the ensuing five seasons, Massillon lost only one game, a 7–0 defeat at New Castle, Pennsylvania, in 1937 after several players came down with the flu.
 As the Tigers' prestige grew, Brown in 1936 convinced the school to build a new stadium almost triple the size of the existing 7,000-seat facility.
 The stadium was finished in 1939, and is now named after Brown.
 The pinnacle of Brown's career at Massillon was a victory in the 1940 season against Toledo's Waite High School.
 The Tigers and Waite both went undefeated in the 1939 season, and both claimed the state championship.
 The teams decided to settle the score the following year, and Brown's team won 28–0.
 The Massillon 1940 squad is still regarded by historians as one of the best in the history of state high school football.
 In a pre-season scrimmage, the Massillon Tigers played the Kent State University Golden Flashes, and defeated the older college team 47–0.

 During his nine years at Massillon, Brown invented the playbook, a detailed listing of formations and set plays, and tested his players on their knowledge of it.
 He also originated the practice of sending in plays to his quarterback from the sideline using hand signals.
 His overall record at the school was 80–8–2, including a 35-game winning streak.
 Between 1935 and 1940, the team won the state football championship five times and won the High School Football National Championship four times, outscoring opponents by 2,393 points to 168 over that span.
 After the early losses to Canton, the Tigers beat the Bulldogs six straight times.

+Brown's legacy in Massillon is still honored to this day: the Tiger teams wear his initials on the front shoulder of their uniforms, and a portrait of Brown is permanently displayed on the scoreboard of Paul Brown Tiger Stadium.